kingborehaha/DS-Gadget/README.md

 Last Warp Bonfire feature puts the last bonfire you warped to at the bottom of the list of bonfires.

-Fixed an issue where DS Gadget couldn't find the Resource files when launching from Windows Search results
+Fixed an issue where DS Gadget couldn't find the Resource files when launching from Windows Search results.

+Fixed program update checker.

 ### 3.0.0.71
 Added saving stored positions to XML file which are loaded on DS Gadget Startup